juliencombattelli/env-config/doc/bash_style_guide.md

 Set `errexit` in your scripts but read the BashFAQ105 post each time you open your editor to work on a bash script.

+As a reminder, never use prefix/postfix increment/decrement operators (++, --)
+as well as combining assignment operators (+=, -=, *=, /=, etc) as yielding a zero value will trigger an error, except in for loops.

 ### Using `eval`

 Never.